 “I’m so proud to be a part of a team of architects that make a difference in our communities.
 I look forward to continuing my journey as a Vice President of the firm,” said Matt.

 “I look forward to continuing my architectural journey with FEH Design as a Principal Architect,” said Brittney

 “I’m always looking to improve in my career and becoming an associate seemed like the next best step.
 It gives me more of an opportunity for my voice to be heard and to help guide the company,” said Chris.

-FEH Design’s Gregg Baum and Bill Wilson along with the Lake Geneva Public Library Director Emily Kornack presented at WLA in 2021 about reimagining the library post-covid.
+Gregg Baum and Bill Wilson, along with the Lake Geneva Public Library Director Emily Kornack, presented at Wisconsin Library Association Conference about reimagining the library post-covid.

 FEH President Denny Sharp to hand the baton to Kevin Eipperle at the end of this year.
 Denny will continue to focus on the architectural side of our business (AKA the fun stuff).
 Kevin has been mentoring with Denny and is ready to lead the FEH team into the future!

 Our firm, along with many of Ron’s friends and family, will be donating $50,000 towards the Ron Speckmann, AIA, Class of 1985, Memorial Scholarship at Iowa State University over the next four years to create a perpetual scholarship fund.

 Associate Principal Architect Brittney is the lead architect on the Gehlen Catholic School kitchen renovation and addition.
 The project recently broke ground and is underway!